 Warnings & Limitations

-Coomassie band identification is generally highly successful.
+Coomassie band identification is generally highly successful, assuming that the proteins have been properly fixed in the gel prior to submission.
 Take steps to avoid contamination of the gel band, and ensure that you provide as much information about the origin of the material as possible when submitting the sample.
-Rarely a protein may not produce tryptic peptides that are ionize well for mass-spectrometry.
+Rarely a protein may not produce tryptic peptides that are ionize well for mass spectrometry.
 In this case it is possible that we may not achieve a confident identification.

 Identification of proteins from silver stained gel bands can fail for many reasons: